tokenshift/signal/01 - Signal 1 - Jyrek.md

 and this is my signal.

 I am broadcasting to you for one reason.
 To illuminate you.
-Ignorance serves noone in a dark age.
+Ignorance serves no one in a dark age.
 I am a candle in the night.

 If you can hear me, take note.
 This broadcast is for and about the people of Jyrek, a fortress city in the kingdom of Thaemor.
 Consider yourself warned.